 Peering is the term used to define the process by which traffic is handed from one network to another directly, avoiding the use of third party carriers and mitigating delays and connectivity issues.
 Network Platforms’ clients do not have to invest in infrastructure to take advantage of this service as the company delivers it directly to South Africa and its clients.
 This ensures that Network Platforms provides exceptional performance quality, latency and uptime to clients.

-Network Platforms connects to three of the biggest IP Transit providers namely, Telia, NTT and Cogent.
-Telia is delivered in Telehouse House East, and NTT and Cogent are delivered in Harbour Exchange via Layer2 services from Cape Town and Johannesburg to London.
-More Tier 1 provider that provides connectivity between Africa and the East via the SAFE cable network.
+Network Platforms connects to four of the biggest IP Transit providers namely, Telia, PCCW Global,CenturyLink, and Cogent.
+Telia is delivered in Telehouse House East, Cogent and CenturyLink are delivered in Harbour Exchange via Layer2 services from Cape Town and Johannesburg to London.
+PCCW Global is our latest Tier 1 provider that provides connectivity between Africa and the East via the SAFE cable network.

-“Our existing IP Transit services also include capacity on three international fibre cables including WACS, EASSy and SAT3,” says Love.
+“Our existing IP Transit services also include capacity on international fibre cables including WACS, SAT-3, EASSy SEACOM and SAFE,” says Love.
 “The above may seem like overkill, but we have positioned ourselves as the leading provider of premium IP Transit, assuring our customers of little or no downtime.”

 Many of the wholesale providers in South Africa only have one or maybe two international seafloor cables as part of their service.
 Network Platforms has also implemented a BGP optimisation application to ensure traffic is routed via the best connection to ensure superb performance, improving the service by as much as 50% in some cases.
 BGP is a routing protocol used for exchanging data between internet providers and networks.

 Strictly Necessary Cookies